check-spelling-sandbox/Azure-Sentinel/MasterPlaybooks/Remediation-IP/readme.md

  ## Pre-requisites for deployment
 At least one of the below-mentioned nested playbooks must be deployed prior to deployment of this playbook under same subscription and same resource group and the same location/region.
 Capture the name of all the deployed playbooks during deployment.

-- [AzureFirewall-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/AzureFirewall-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for AzureFirewall.
+- [AzureFirewall-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/AzureFirewall-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for AzureFirewall.
-- [Forcepoint-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/ForcepointNGFW-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for Forcepoint.
+- [Forcepoint-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/ForcepointNGFW-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for Forcepoint.
-- [Fortinet-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/Fortinet-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for Fortinet.
+- [Fortinet-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/Fortinet-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for Fortinet.
-- [Meraki-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/Meraki-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for Meraki.
+- [Meraki-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/Meraki-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for Meraki.
-- [PaloAlto-PAN-OS-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/PaloAlto-PAN-OS-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [PaloAlto-PAN-OS-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/PaloAlto-PAN-OS-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for PaloAlto.

-- [CiscoASA-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoASA-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [CiscoASA-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoASA-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for PaloAlto.
-- [CiscoFirepower-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoFirepower-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [CiscoFirepower-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoFirepower-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for PaloAlto.
-- [CiscoUmbrella-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoUmbrella-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [CiscoUmbrella-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/CiscoUmbrella-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for PaloAlto.
-- [F5-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/F5-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [F5-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/F5-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for PaloAlto.
-- [MDE-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/MDE-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remidiation for PaloAlto.
+- [MDE-BlockIP-Nested-Remediation](/MasterPlaybook-IP-Remediation/MDE-BlockIP-Nested-Remediation/azuredeploy.json) is a nested playbook that handles remediation for PaloAlto.

 If any one of the above-mentioned playbooks are not deployed then default playbook will deploy in its place.